 In the Beginning: In 1998, Ted Forstmann and the late John Walton launched Children's Scholarship Fund (CSF), a program that would give 40,000 low-income children across the country the chance to attend private schools for four years.
-CSF received 1.25 million applications for the 40,000 scholarships, showing the intense demand for choice in education.
+CSF received 1.25 million applications for the initial 40,000 scholarships, showing the intense demand for choice in education.
 Now, more than a decade later, CSF has become an established, well-respected charity with a network of partner programs and generous donors nationwide.
-For its contribution to equal educational opportunity, Philanthropy magazine cited CSF as one of the best charitable investments people will be talking about a century from now.
-We have provided scholarships worth $568 million, changing the lives of 139,000 low-income children.
+Recently, Charity Navigator awarded CSF a 4-star rating (their highest rating) for strong financial health and commitment to accountability and transparency.
+Since our inception, CSF has provided scholarships worth $695 million, changing the lives of 158,000 low-income children.

-Currently: In the 2013-14 school year, Children's Scholarship Fund and its partner programs awarded scholarships to more than 26,750 children attending private and parochial elementary schools across the country.
+Currently: For the 2016-17 school year, Children's Scholarship Fund and its partner programs are funding scholarships to almost 24,000 children attending private and parochial elementary schools across the country.

 True Value: But the truth is that CSF awards lead to more than just test scores.
 They empower parents and grandparents to choose a private or parochial school, providing them with a larger stake in the child's education, and strengthening the family in the process.
 The scholarships also stabilize enrollments at private schools that provide a safe and academically sound environment in tough inner-city neighborhoods, increasing education options for everyone.